cross-js/cross-js/README.md

 #### Why?

-So it works everywhere.<br>
+So it works everywhere.

-Others are going to want to use your module but they may also use code testing/coverage inside NodeJS.<br>
+Others are going to want to use your module but they may also use code testing/coverage inside NodeJS.

+A good example of this is the ReadableStream asyncIterator polyfill shown above.

-Or for some reason import your script to a web worker without using it<br>
+Or for some reason import your script to a web worker without using it.

 Your script doesn't have to be fully functional, you can still write code that depends on the DOM or using the location to redirect to another page or use any node specific code like `process.nextTick`.
 Even if you write a module that is targeted for only the browser.

 #### How then?